marcodellemarche/cv/README.md

 ## 📡 Telecommunications Experience

-_This section only accounts for work done post-career change._
+_This section only accounts for previous experiences not related to software development._

 **Field Engineer** @ [JMA Wireless](https://www.jmawireless.com/en) _(Apr 2018 - Oct 2019)_